 How do we categorize communities?

-An online community, brand community, internal community… There are so many types of communities!
-But how do we categorize them?
-That is an intriguing question and we tried to find an answer to it.
-There are various combinations and other types of communities for sure, so let's not consider this list as a final, rather like a foundation of which we work from at Spaceflow.
+Online communities, brand communities, internal communities… There are so many types of communities!
+So, how do we categorize them?
+This is an intriguing question and we tried to find an answer.
+What we discovered, is that there are various combinations and types of communities, so let's not consider this list too final.
+Rather, more like the foundation on which we work at Spaceflow.

 Purpose of community existence